Get insider access

 960 Hz

 The Samsung The Frame uses pulse width modulation to dim its backlight at all brightness levels.
 It flickers at 960Hz in the 'Movie' Picture Mode, which is high enough that you won't notice it.
-However, it drops to 120Hz in other modes, including Game Mode, which can cause image duplications or headaches if you're sensitive to flicker.
+However, it drops to 120Hz in other modes, including Game Mode and Art Mode, which can cause image duplications or headaches if you're sensitive to flicker.

 Motion